-Working long, grueling hours is often considered a necessary part of life for any hospitality professional.
+Working long, exhausting hours is often considered a necessary part of life for any hospitality professional.
 However, in the pursuit of excellence, you may find those long workdays can take a toll not only on your physical health but personal relationships as well.

 Here are some tips to keep yourself in good shape physically, mentally and emotionally.